 LangChain excels at orchestrating complex AI workflows, especially with its ecosystem of LangGraph, LangSmith, and LangFlow.
 LlamaIndex dominates document retrieval and RAG applications.
 Custom development gives you control and performance when you need it.

-Most successful projects I've seen match the tool to the problem.
+Most successful projects match the tool to the problem.
 Your document search doesn't need LangChain's orchestration.
 Your multi-agent system shouldn't be built entirely custom.
-The framework you choose today doesn't lock you in forever—I've helped clients migrate in both directions.
+The framework you choose today doesn't lock you in forever, migrations in both directions are common and tractable.

 Start with the simplest approach that solves your problem.
 Prove the concept.
 Expand based on what you learn.
 Make the choice deliberately based on your specific requirements, not what's trending on Twitter.